1. Get started

 Rooms

-• Choose Manage > Rooms
+1. Choose Manage > Rooms

-Room capacity represents the maximum student seat number and can be used for optimizing room usage for students.
+Room capacity represents the maximum student seat number and can be used for optimizing room usage for students:

-• Choose Manage > Rooms, select room and click Edit
+1. Choose Manage > Rooms, select room and click Edit

-• Expand and set capacity to desired value
+3. Set capacity to the desired value

 staff,educator,professor,part time